FIFA Seattle 2025 and 2026

 Expected Attendance Figures for Seattle Club World Cup Games: Before and After ICE Enforcement

-Based on the analysis from the previous conversation, here are the detailed attendance projections for all Seattle matches, showing the impact of ICE enforcement announcements on expected turnout.
+Here are the detailed attendance projections for all Seattle matches, showing the impact of ICE enforcement announcements on expected turnout.

-Summary of Expected Impact
+Summary of ICE Impact

 Total Projected Attendance: